What We Do

 We hope to put on a range of exhibitions for our visitors.
 If you have any ideas of things you’d like to see us discuss, let us know here: Submit an Idea

-If you are interested in helping us research themes, or learning about how we put on exhibitions, sign up as a volunteer!
+If you are interested in helping us research themes, or would like to help us create our exhibitions, sign up as a volunteer!

 Find out more and sign up here